North Macedonia: Prime minister calls for snap elections | DW | 19.10.2019

 French President Emmanuel Macron says the accession process itself must first be reformed.

-European Council President Donald Tusk called the Friday decision a "mistake" and urged the states not to give up.
+European Council President Donald Tusk called Friday's decision a "mistake" and urged the states not to give up.

 Read more: Opinion: EU must join US in renewed Western Balkans talks